 The only other acquisition was a VHF radio fit – but the ‘wish list’ for a Doppler Navigation System, improved main rotor blade rain protection and improved night vision devices (or even a compatible lighting fit) was never realised.

-Despite the hazardous nature of the flying there were relatively few incidents, however: in October 1983 a Wessex crew came close to disaster when the exhaust stacks on one side of their aircraft were removed by a gum tree (the aircraft was known affectionally as “Miss Eucalyptus” from then on).
+Despite the hazardous nature of the flying there were relatively few incidents: in October 1983 a Wessex crew came close to disaster when the exhaust stacks on one side of their aircraft were removed by a gum tree (the aircraft was known affectionally as “Miss Eucalyptus” from then on).
 Ironically, the worst accident did not occur during low level or close proximity operations but on a daylight support flight, when in December 1983 aircraft number 825 (N7-215) suffered a catastrophic gearbox failure before crashing into Bass Strait with the loss of two lives.
-When the venerable old Wessex finally paid off six years later this tragic event marked the only fatal accident in their entire 27 years of service.
+When the venerable old Wessex finally paid off six years later this tragic event remained the only fatal accident in their entire 27 years of service.

 The impact of this accident was profound, insofar as it was a brutal reminder to all of those involved in flying and supporting the National Task that it was inherently risky.
 It also came shortly after the Government’s decision to pay off the fixed-wing element of the Fleet Air Arm, generating an attendant view that they had been ‘abandoned’ by the Navy.
 The sentiment was recorded by CO ALBATROSS in his quarterly Report of Proceedings of December 1983: